-This fruit salad in a waffle cone is such a perfect snack for kids and especially if you need grab and go party food!
+This rainbow fruit salad in a waffle cone is such a perfect snack for kids, especially if you need grab and go party food!
 Be sure to bookmark this for easy fruit recipes!

 What does fruit salad contain?